Runa Laila

+Laila began her professional career in the Pakistani film industry in the late 1960s.
+Her early singing style was inspired by Pakistani playback singer Ahmed Rushdi with whom she frequently collaborated on duets.
+She gained profound international recognition with her iconic rendition of the traditional Sufi song "Dama Dam Mast Qalandar", which cemented her status as a legendary figure in South Asian music.

+A highly decorated artist, Laila has won the Bangladesh National Film Awards for Best Female Playback Singer a record seven times for her vocal performances in films such as The Rain (1976), Jadur Banshi (1977), Accident (1989), and Ontore Ontore (1994).
+She later won Bangladesh National Film Award for Best Music Composer for the film Ekti Cinemar Golpo (2018).
+For her contributions to music and culture, she was awarded the Independence Award, the highest civilian honor in Bangladesh, in 1977.

-Early life
+Background and early life

-Laila was born on 17 November 1952 in Sylhet, East Bengal, Dominion of Pakistan (present-day Bangladesh).
+Runa Laila was born on 17 November 1952 in Sylhet, East Bengal, Dominion of Pakistan (present-day Bangladesh).
 Her father Syed Mohammed Imdad Ali belonged to a Bengali family of Muslim Syeds from Rajshahi.
 He was a civil servant posted in various towns such as Sylhet and Karachi.
 Her mother, Amina Laila, was a musical artist and came from a Bengali Hindu family based in Upper Assam.
-Her maternal uncle, Subir Sen, was a notable Indian playback singer.
-She started taking dance lessons of Kathak and Bharatanatyam genre.
+Runa's elder sister, Dina Laila, married to Pakistani politician Ameen Faheem, died on December, 27 1976 from leukemia.
+Her brother, Syed Ali Murad, is a businessman who owns Angana Resort Gazipur.
+Their maternal uncle, Subir Sen, was a notable Indian playback singer.

+Laila started taking dance lessons of Kathak and Bharatanatyam genre.
 In those days, Ahmed Rushdi was the leading film singer who introduced rock n roll, disco and other modern genres to South Asian music.
 Following Rushdi's success, Christian bands specialising in jazz started performing at various night clubs and hotel lobbies in Karachi, Hyderabad, Mumbai, Dhaka and Lahore.
 Laila became a fan of singer Ahmed Rushdi whom she considered her guru (teacher), and tried to emulate not only his singing style but also the way he used to perform on the stage.
-She then learned classical music with her elder sister Dina Laila (d.
-1976).
+She then learned classical music with her sister Dina.

 While she was a student of Saint Lawrence Convent, she won an inter-school singing competition in Karachi in the then West Pakistan.
 She, along with her sister, were trained by Ustad Abdul Kader Peyarang and Ustad Habibuddin Ahmed.
 Her cousin, Anjumara Begum, had already been a known singer.
 When Laila was 12, she performed as a playback singer for a male child actor in the Urdu language film Jugnu.
 The song was titled Gudia Si Munni Meri.